rayiner/portfolio/README.md

 ## SSA Analysis (ssa_analysis)

 This program takes a simple source language as input (an assembly-level language with virtual registers), and performs various transformations on it as would be done in an optimizing compiler.
 It features:
-- Construction of a control flow graph from a source-level representation.
+- Construction of a control flow graph from a source-level representation
-- A generic iterative data-flow solver.
+- A generic iterative data-flow solver
-- Dominance and dominance frontier analysis using the algorithm of Cooper, Harvey, and Kennedy.
+- Dominance and dominance frontier analysis using the algorithm of Cooper, Harvey, and Kennedy
-- Liveness analysis based on the data-flow solver.
+- Liveness analysis based on the data-flow solver
-- Construction of pruned SSA form using the method outlined in Cooper & Torczon's "Engineering a Compiler."
+- Construction of pruned SSA form using the method outlined in Cooper & Torczon's "Engineering a Compiler"
-- Copy propagation in SSA form.
+- Copy propagation in SSA form
 - Correct elimination of SSA form minimizing inserted copies using Sreedhar's algorithm, along with Tarjan's union-find data structure.
-- Computation of the interference graph and register allocation using Chaitin's graph coloring algorithm.
+- Computation of the interference graph and register allocation using Chaitin's graph coloring algorithm